Skip to main content

 What Is the Raising Hail Tour?

-The Raising Hail Tour is an annual nationwide event hosted by HailTrace, the number-one weather consulting company in the roofing industry.
-Founded by Derik Kline — a self-described weather nerd and veteran storm chaser from Oklahoma — HailTrace provides the most reliable and accurate severe weather data in the business, serving over 10,000 clients.
+The Raising Hail Tour is an annual nationwide event hosted by HailTrace, one of the leading weather data providers used by roofing contractors and forensic engineers.
+Founded by Derik Kline — a self-described weather nerd and veteran storm chaser from Oklahoma — HailTrace produces the storm-path and hail-size data that's become a standard reference across the industry.

 The tour hits six cities every year, and the Denton stop is always a big one for Texas contractors.
-The event follows a four-part structure that covers the full claims journey: from forecasting the storm to fighting for coverage in court.
+The agenda walks through forecasting, severe weather science, damage identification, and how the broader claims environment is changing.
 It's emceed by broadcast meteorologist Taylor Cox and packed with industry-leading speakers.

 Forecasting the Opportunity